EvalMORAAL: Interpretable Chain-of-Thought and LLM-as-Judge Evaluation for Moral Alignment in Large Language Models: Results

-\paragraph{Conflict Detection} Among the 348 detected conflicts where models differ by at least 0.38 on direct scores (18.4\% of the 1{,}890 eligible model pairs), we observe distinct patterns by tier. \autoref{fig:conflict_histogram_tiers} shows the score‑difference distribution with the 75th‑percentile threshold marked; conflicts concentrate more heavily in the Lower tier.
+\paragraph{Conflict Detection} Among the 348 detected conflicts where models differ by at least 0.38 on direct scores, we observe distinct patterns by tier. \autoref{fig:conflict_histogram_tiers} shows the score‑difference distribution with the 75th‑percentile threshold marked; conflicts are relatively infrequent among same‑tier pairs.

 We categorize conflicts based on the distribution of model scores.
 The majority of cases are binary conflicts (244 cases, 70\%), where models split into two camps, typically reflecting permissive versus restrictive moral stances.
 These conflicts often arise in topics such as ``homosexuality,'' ``abortion,'' and ``divorce'' in countries with strong religious influences.
 A smaller share of conflicts corresponds to gradient disagreements (77 cases, 22\%), which show a continuous spread of opinions and are commonly observed in more complex issues like ``political violence'' or ``tax evasion.''
 Finally, outlier cases (27 cases, 8\%) occur when a single model strongly diverges from the broader consensus.